Microsoft Azure Data Fundamentals Practice Test (DP-900)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Your company is deploying a new Azure SQL Database for a line-of-business app.
-Which activity is most likely assigned to the database administrator role rather than to a data engineer or data analyst?
+Your company assigns distinct tasks to its data roles.
+Which activity is most likely the responsibility of a database administrator rather than a data engineer or a data analyst?

 Answer Description